patrick-llgc/Learning-Deep-Learning/paper_notes/polymapper.md

 [PolyMapper](polymapper.md) focuses on road network and do not have detailed lane-level information.
 [Polyline loss](polyline_loss.md) and [DAGMapper](dagmapper.md) focuses on HD mapping tasks with lane-level information.

+Road network extraction is still very helpful for routing purposes, but lack the fine detail and accuracy needed for a safe localization and motion planning of an autonomous car.

 #### Key ideas
 - Find RoI with RPN
 - Identify keypoints